faris-agour/XO-GAME/README.md

 # XO-GAME
-## This is my first project in JAVASCRIPT, DOM and HTML :-
+## This is my first project in JavaScript, DOM and HTML :-

 ![XO-GAME](https://github.com/fares-agour/XO-GAME/assets/116801554/f34c6911-2748-4556-b4dc-20a3850196c6)